decentralized-identity/presentation-exchange/spec/spec.md

 an issuer control over the status of a [[ref:Claim]] after issuance.
 Different [[ref:Claim]] specifications handle these concepts in different ways.

-[[ref:Presentation Definition]]s have a need to specify whether expired, revoked, or [[ref:Claims]] of other statuses can be accepted.
+[[ref:Presentation Definitions]] have a need to specify whether expired, revoked, or [[ref:Claims]] of other statuses can be accepted.
 For [[ref:Claims]] that have simple status properties [Input Descriptor Filters](#input-descriptor-objects) JSON Schema can be used to write specify acceptable criteria.